Dorian3280/Monopoly/README.txt

 ## TODO List

-- Get the first commit and keep going with this code to get the board responsive and resizable (basically good css code) OR
+- Get the first commit and keep up with this code to get the board responsive and resizable (basically good css code) OR
 - Use Canvas